microsoft/vscode-docs/docs/remote/containers.md

 ## Managing extensions

 VS Code runs extensions in one of two places: locally on the UI / client side, or in the container.
-While extensions that affect the VS Code UI are installed locally, most extensions will reside inside a particular container.
+While extensions that affect the VS Code UI, like themes and snippets, are installed locally, most extensions will reside inside a particular container.
 This allows you to install only the extensions you need for a given task in a container and seamlessly switch your entire tool-chain just by connecting to a new container.

 If you search and install an extension from the Extensions view, it will automatically be installed in the correct location.
 You can tell where an extension is installed based on the category or group it is in.
 There will be a **Local - Installed** category and also one for your container.